gjbranham/ciq-takehome/README.md

 ## How to use

-Run the command specifying a server log file.
-Must be comma-separated.
+Run the executable in your terminal of choice after building.
+Providing a comma-separated source file is mandatory:

 `./bin/server-info -f ./log/server_log.csv -all`

 This will return a count of all server accesses contained in the log.

 ## Optional flags

+**-v** verbose output.
+Prints all matching lines

 **-u** filter by username